ukushu/Ifrit/README.md

 + Ifrit - extended coverage with automated tests in general :)
 + Ifrit have additional search system using Levenstain distance algorythm :)
++ Ifrit have ability to search by several templates

-+ Ifrit have a little bit changed syntax
++ Ifrit have a little bit changed syntax to be more flexible.
 ```

 ## Documentation / Instructions